Skip to Content

 ● Pressure washer idle up and down: Clean the air filter

 The air filter in a pressure washer filters the dust particles in the air.
-A pressure washer idling up and down can be due to an inadequate supply of clean air.
+A pressure washer idling up and down can be due to an inadequate clean air supply.
 This can be due to a dirty air filter.

 Use the following steps to clean your air filter: